NBA Players

 Net Worth History

 When we started tracking Russell Westbrook’s net worth in 2020, he was estimated to be worth $150 million.
-At that point in time, Westbrook had earned $244.4 million from the NBA but had also been earning well over $10 million/year through endorsement income.
+At that point, Westbrook had earned $244.4 million from the NBA but was also earning well over $10 million/year in endorsement income.

 By 2022, his net worth had risen to $200 million, thanks to earning an additional $92 million in salary and at least $25 million from his Jordan shoe endorsement deal.
 At this time, his endorsement income surpassed his annual salary, earning as much as $35 million/year from sponsors.